 The Ichimoku cloud is an excellent way to visualize at what stage the market is in.

-Note : The Chart on this article is provided by Freestockcharts.com.
-This is in my opinion the finest free charting tool on the web.
+Note: The Chart on this article is provided by Freestockcharts.com.
+This is, in my opinion, one of the finest free charting tools on the web.
 It has support for a huge number of indicators and trend lines.
-Check out this tool and the award winning Telechart 2000 on the Worden Brothers Inc. Website website.
+Check out this tool and the award-winning Telechart 2000 on the Worden Brothers Inc. Website website.
+Another great free charting tool is our review winning TradingView

 Learn Stock Market Trading and Investing with our "Trading Academy FREE" 10 Modules, Videos + 2 eBooks.
 Click Here to join our 20,000+ Members